 If you're interested in learning more about the process of becoming a member of the Shambhala Collective, see our FIC (Foundation for Intentional Communities) member page and download our latest membership document there.

-The Shambhala name comes from a "mythical" village in Nepal, a high vibrational way of life, that is explored and depicted in "The Secret of Shambhala, The 11th Insight" by James Redfield.
-This book is the 3rd of 4 in a fictional series based on "the Celestine Prophesy," showing readers how to live a high quality life of meaning, guided by synchronicity.
-By incorporating these guidelines in ours, we have a clear understanding of our mission to help others live this lifestyle.
+The Shambhala name comes from a "mythical" village in Nepal, a community with a high-vibrational way of life, highlighted in "The Secret of Shambhala" by James Redfield, from the "Celestine Prophesy" series which teaches how to live a high quality life of meaning, mission, and manifestation.
+By incorporating these guidelines in ours, we have a clear understanding of our mission to help others live this lifestyle of self-sufficiency, caring for our Mother Earth and each other.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.